mohit-sharma-87/starter-azure-function-mongodb/Readme.md

 ![create vm with linux](https://mongodb-devhub-cms.s3.us-west-1.amazonaws.com/cloud_deply_3_c60bba1b7c.png)

+> If for some reason you don't want to change the platform and would like use Window OS, then add standard DNS route before making a network request.
+> ```java
+> System.setProperty("java.naming.provider.url", "dns://8.8.8.8");
+> ```

 After a few minutes, you would notice the VM we just created under `Function App`, now we can deploy our app onto it.